the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 The search functionality should work again.
 It stores all results from the Hacker News API.

 Additionally the `onDismiss()` method needs to get improved.
-It still deals with the result object.
-Now it has to deal with multiple results.
+It still deals with the `result` object.
+Now it has to deal with multiple `results`.

 {lang=javascript}
 ~~~~~~~~